petherin/federation-nation/README.md

 </p>

 # Apollo GraphQL Federation Nation

+> These are the supporting files for https://www.youtube.com/watch?v=viN3z8FSvFI.
+There were some issues with the files so I forked and fixed.

 Welcome to the Apollo Federation Nation GraphQL Course.
 We are assuming that you found these files because you are in the course.
 However, if you found them by some other means, welcome as well!